alexneocoding/mulesoft/po-fraud-detection-api/README.md

 4. **Verify startup**
    - The API will be available at `http://localhost:8081`
    - Check logs for successful startup messages
+   - Verify the environment variable is loaded correctly

 ## Testing the API